-The MA is a multi-level assessment backed by many interlinked assessments that consider information recorded and identified at local, national, and global scales.
-MA assessments are designed to meet the informational needs of the decision-maker regarding the ground reality and strengthen the local findings with a worldwide perspective.
+The Millennium Assessment is a multi-level assessment backed by many interlinked assessments that consider information recorded and identified at local, national, and global scales.
+They are designed to meet the informational needs of the decision-maker regarding the ground reality and strengthen the local findings with a worldwide perspective.

 The proposed MA budget was estimated to be around $17 million.
 Additionally, $7 million was included as kind contributions.
-The Kingdom of Saudi Arabia fueled this budget, the Government of Norway, The World Bank, the United Nations Environment Programme (UNEP), the Government of Norway, The David and Lucile Packard Foundation, and the United Nations Foundation.
+It is backed by the Kingdom of Saudi Arabia, the Government of Norway, the World Bank, the United Nations Environment Programme (UNEP), the Government of Norway, the David and Lucile Packard Foundation, and the United Nations Foundation.

 The theoretical framework for the MA ensures that humans are the focus, with appropriate recognition of biodiversity and ecosystems.
 It aims to encourage people to make decisions based on the well-being of the communities and ecosystem.